Nagendra1997/mesibo-documentation/index.md

 ### Publishing multiple screens
 Note that you can simultaneously be publishing as many streams as you like.
 For example, in a conference, you can share multiple screens at the same time.
 Or if you have multiple camera devices, you can share multiple camera feeds at the same time.

-For every stream you want to publish, initialize a stream object using `getLocalParticipant` with a unique stream-id and then place a `call()`
+For every stream you want to publish, initialize a call object using `getLocalParticipant` with a unique stream-id and then place a `call()`

 On the other end, the members of the group will be able to see multiple streams with different `stream-id` from you.
 They will be able to subscribe to each of your streams separately.

-For example, to share multiple screens initialize a stream object using `getLocalParticipant` with a **unique stream-id** for each screen you want to share.
+For example, to share multiple screens initialize a call object using `getLocalParticipant` with a **unique stream-id** for each screen you want to share.
 On the remote end where they receive your stream, they can read this stream-id using `stream.getType()`

 ```javascript
 // A call object for each stream is required